trambarhq/relaks-django-todo-example/README.md

 ## Enabling CORS

 To enable CORS, we need to install the middleware [django-cors-headers](https://pypi.org/project/django-cors-headers/).
-First shutdown Django then run the following command at the command prompt:
+First shutdown Django, then run the following command at the command prompt:

 ```sh
 pipenv install django-cors-headers